-This property, who was named in 1835 by the Irish mathematician Sir William Rowan Hamilton, says that when adding or multiplying, we can change the grouping of numbers and it will not change their answer.
-The associative property only pertains to addition and multiplication - just like the commutative property.
+The associative property, which was named in 1835 by the Irish mathematician Sir William Rowan Hamilton, says that when adding or multiplying, we can change the grouping of numbers and it will not change their answer.
+This property only pertains to addition and multiplication - just like the commutative property.

 Let's take a look at the associative property for addition.